 The primary focus of this course is on the total reward system to retain a company's human capital and successfully compete with other employers in the ongoing war for talent.
 In addition, health, safety, and security will be discussed.
 Students completing this course will have a practical, comprehensive understanding of compensation, benefits and safety/security programs, as well as the knowledge to successfully execute such programs in the workplace.
-Prerequisite(s): MGT 510 or concurrent
+Prerequisite(s): None